Financial Aid at the University of Mary

-Receive financial assistance for your education at Mary in five easy steps:
+Receive financial aid for your education at Mary in five easy steps:

 Complete the FAFSA

 The Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for federal, state, and college-sponsored financial aid, including grants, educational loans, and work-study programs.
-You can complete and submit your FAFSA online at fafsa.ed.gov.
+You can complete the FAFSA anytime after October 1 and submit your FAFSA online.

-There are other types of financial aid you may qualify for, including student loans, student grants, and scholarships available through the State of North Dakota and private organizations.
-Learn more about types of financial aid available.
+You may qualify for other types of financial aid, including student loans, student grants, and scholarships available through the State of North Dakota and private organizations.
+Learn more about the types of financial aid available.

 Our financial aid advisors will work with you one-on-one to ensure you receive the best financial aid package possible.
 If you have questions, you can always contact our Financial Aid office for help.

-After you submit your application for financial aid, you will receive a financial aid award letter from the University of Mary detailing your financial aid package and what your cost will be to attend the university.
+After you submit your application for financial aid, you will receive a financial aid offer letter or email from the University of Mary detailing your financial aid package and what your cost will be to attend the university.